 People who walk in Atlanta face far too many obstacles.
-Closed sidewalks in construction zones and road work signs that block sidewalks are just a few.
+Closed sidewalks in construction zones, overgrown shrubs and road work signs that block sidewalks are just a few.

 The Atlanta Code calls on Public Works to issue permits that allow people to close sidewalks only as a last resort.
 Yet all too often, it allows developers to close sidewalks completely, simply because a sidewalk exists on the other side of the street.

 Where sidewalks are closed, many people cross midblock or walk in the street.
 Public Works should operate our streets for the way people really behave, not the way they wish we would.

 Road work signs that block sidewalks or put people at risk of whacking their heads are common in Atlanta.
 The signs also violate federal transportation guidelines and the Americans with Disabilities Act.

 We can’t do this alone.
 If you see signs that block the sidewalk in the City of Atlanta, snap a photo and write down the address.
 After that, call 311 to report the hazard.

 Even more important, contact your City Council representatives and ask them to require Public Works to monitor signs and fine violators.